 Matt was a the program director for a national literacy program in the U.S., he co-founded a popular education co-op in Toronto where he designed curricula and delivered trainings and workshops to many non-profits.
 He was also part of a community based research team exploring the social determinants of health.
 For many years he was a senior staff member at rabble.ca, Canada's most read independent news source and worked as the publicist for a long-running art festival and an independent press.
 In 2007 Matt was a co-founder of the Fourth Pig.

-Eric is one of our newest additions to the Fourth Pig team.
-He is a Carpenter’s Apprentice graduating with honours from the “Construction Engineering Technology” program at George Brown College in 2017.
+Eric is a Carpenter’s Apprentice graduating with honours from the “Construction Engineering Technology” program at George Brown College in 2017.
 It was during those studies that he took a keen interest in sustainable building and saw the future in the way we design and construct our buildings.
 Eric has hands-on experience in both residential and commercial construction, renovations, and retrofits.
-Continuing education has been a motivation for Eric he is on his way to becoming a Passive House consultant - completing the 120A: Passive House Design and Construction course.
+Continuing education has been a motivation for Eric as he is also a PHIUS Certified Builder and is on his way to becoming a Passive House consultant - completing the 120A: Passive House Design and Construction course.
 Outside of work, Eric enjoys family time, exploring Muskoka, and a good game of pick-up hockey